 Regarding the procedures with banks and public administrations, you have to take into account that many administrations -such as the Tax Agency- have closed their doors in order to comply with the containment and quarantine measures established by the Spanish Government.
 However, the banks are trying to maintain their normal activity and are facilitating the processing of formalities telematically, in all that is possible for them (i.e. online banking).

-On the other hand, there are the companies that were already in operation at the time the crisis emerged and that are going to have to take decisions to avoid the serious impact that it may have.
+On the other hand, there are the companies that were already in operation at the time the crisis emerged and that is going to have to make decisions to avoid the serious impact that it may have.

 - To create a contingency plan to analyse whether business continuity and compliance with obligations can be guaranteed, and study the effects that decision-making will have in this regard

 - To study the possible impact on the income and solvency of the company, which could lead to a delay in the payment of debts.
 Last Sunday the Spanish government adopted a series of economic measures with the aim of alleviating the effect of coronavirus on companies by making certain taxes more flexible and deferring payment, or by creating a specific line of financing to meet the liquidity needs of companies and self-employed workers in the tourism sector.
 It is necessary to be attentive in case more measures are approved that gives coverage, not only to the tourism sector but in general to all the small companies and self-employed workers.
 Otherwise, banks would have to offer financing plans.